 The system consists of computers with the latest technology capable of withstanding continuous use, appropriate systems for supervision and control.
 The same are redundant to each other, allowing high flexibility and performance system.

-The DC also has a system of closed circuit television and access control that controls the entry and exit in various rooms and areas of physical security at DC.
+The Data Center also has a system of closed circuit television and access control that controls the entry and exit in various rooms and areas of physical security at Data Center.

 7. Data Center Building Standards